-If you've traveled outside of the US, you may have come across a strange candy known as the Kinder Surprise Egg.
-Since these eggs are noticeably absent from American gas stations, you may have wondered, "are Kinder Surprise Eggs illegal?"
-Surprisingly, the answer is actually "yes."
+If you've traveled outside the US, you may have come across a strange candy known as the Kinder Surprise egg.
+Since these eggs are noticeably absent from American gas stations, you may have wondered, "Are Kinder Surprise eggs illegal?"
+Surprisingly, the answer is actually yes.

 How does a piece of chocolate come to be banned in the United States?
-Well, it all goes back to the 1938 Food, Drug and Cosmetic Act.
-According to the law, food cannot be sold if it contains "non-nutritive objects."
-In the case of Kinder Eggs (specifically the Kinder Surprise Eggs), the plastic toy at the treat's center is pretty obviously not nutritious.
+Well, it all goes back to the 1938 Food, Drug, and Cosmetic Act.
+According to the law, food cannot be sold if it contains a "non-nutritive object."
+In the case of Kinder eggs - specifically, Kinder Surprise eggs - the plastic toy at the treat's center is pretty obviously not nutritious.

-On the surface, it actually seems rather sensible to ban Kinder eggs.
-The chocolates have a plastic toy in their centers, so an unsuspecting child could easily take a bite and start choking.
-Tragically, there are a handful of incidents wherein children have died from choking on Kinder Egg toys.
-However, these incidents are never the result of the victim biting into the egg and inadvertently swallowing the toy inside.
+On the surface, it actually seems rather sensible to ban Kinder Surprise eggs.
+The chocolate treat has a plastic toy in its center, so an unsuspecting child could easily take a bite and start choking.
+Tragically, several children have lost their lives from choking on Kinder egg toys.

-Just because Kinder Surprise Eggs have been banned in the US doesn't mean that they're completely unavailable.
+Kinder Surprise eggs have been banned in the US, but that doesn't mean they're completely unavailable.
 People who have experienced the eggs while visiting other countries can't seem to get enough of the chocolate/toy combo, and some have resorted to drastic measures to get their fix.

-Over the years, a black market has developed, with people smuggling the eggs into the United States.
-However, if a smuggler is caught by customs, they face a hefty fine of $2,500 per egg.
-You've likely heard of people smuggling drugs or weapons, but egg smuggling is apparently also a very real thing.
+Over the years, an underground market has developed, with people bringing the eggs into the United States.
+However, if a person is caught by customs, they face a hefty fine of up to $2,500 per egg.
+You've likely heard of people transporting substances or arms, but egg smuggling is apparently also a very real thing.

-That year, chemist Harold Cole Watkins tried to make liquid version of sulfanilamide, a drug used to treat strep throat.
+That year, chemist Harold Watkins tried to make a liquid version of sulfanilamide, a compound used to treat strep throat.
 However, to make the liquid, he used diethylene glycol, a compound that's also found in antifreeze.
-If Watkins had properly tested the product, he would have realized that diethylene glycol is extremely poisonous.
-Sadly, no such testing occurred, and when the product was released to the public, several children died.
+If Watkins had properly tested the product, he would have realized that diethylene glycol is extremely dangerous.
+Sadly, no such testing occurred, and when the product was released to the public, several children perished.

-To prevent such an incident from happening again, a law was passed in 1938 that aimed to stop edible products from containing toxic substances.
-Just to be safe, the law also included the now infamous ban on "non-nutritive objects."
+To prevent such an incident from happening again, President Franklin Roosevelt signed the Food, Drug, and Cosmetic Act into law in 1938.
+It aimed to prevent edible products from containing toxic substances.
+Just to be safe, the law also included the now infamous ban on non-nutritive objects.